rousbound/Chess/README.rst

         $ python3 -m pip install -e .

-If for any reason, installation doesn't work, execute all the following commands from "mychess/src".
-Although setuptools version are specified in the requirements, the user might need to upgrade manually setuptools with
+OBS: Although setuptools version are specified in the requirements, the user might need to upgrade manually setuptools with the command below before running the install with command informed above.

     .. code:: bash

         $ python3.9 -m pip install --upgrade setuptools

-before running the install command informed above.
+OBS2: If for any reason, installation doesn't work, execute all the following commands from "mychess/src".

 Usage
 ------------